 Patients with critical conditions such as trauma, neurological problems, pulmonary or renal disease, gastrointestinal illnesses or other life-threatening illnesses are cared for in Lutheran Hospital's Medical/Surgical Intensive Care Unit.

-Patients who have undergone heart surgery or an organ transplant are cared for in Lutheran Hospital's Cardiovascular Intensive Care Unit.
+Patients who have undergone heart surgery are cared for in Lutheran Hospital's Cardiovascular Intensive Care Unit.

 Coronary Intensive Care Unit